-ENG 0124 Intermediate English and Reading, 4 cr.
+ENG 0124 - Intermediate English and Reading

 This course is designed to prepare students for English Composition.
 Concepts covered include paragraph and essay development with an emphasis on content and structure.
 Grammar skills related to the writing process are reviewed.
 This course does not satisfy degree or program requirements.
-4 hours lecture.

-ENG 1113 English Composition I, 3
+ENG 1113 - English Composition I

-English Composition I prepares the

-student to think critically and compose texts for academic and professional rhetorical situations.
+English Composition I prepares the student to think critically and compose texts for academic and professional rhetorical situations.
 Students must demonstrate competency in basic computer usage to exit the course.

-Prerequisite: ACT score of 17 or above in English (or equivalent) or a "C" or above in ENG 0124.
-3 hours lecture.
+Prerequisite: ACT score of 17 or above in English (or equivalent) or a "C" or above in ENG 0124

-ENG 1114 Enhanced English Composition I, 4 cr.
+ENG 1114 - Enhanced English Composition I

 This course prepares the student to think critically and compose texts for academic and professional rhetorical situations.
-3 hours lecture, 1 hour lab.

-ENG 1123 English Composition II, 3 cr.
+ENG 1123 - English Composition II

 ENG 1123 is a continuation of ENG 1113 with an emphasis on research, argumentation, and composition.
 In this course, students continue to develop effective techniques of writing and reading.
 Readings, essays, and a research paper are required.

-Prerequisite: ENG 1113.
-3 hours lecture.
+Prerequisite: ENG 1113 Corequisite: None

-ENG 2133 Creative Writing I, 3 cr.
+ENG 2133 - Creative Writing I

 This course involves reading and writing poetry, short fiction, creative nonfiction, and/or drama.
-3 hours lecture.

-ENG 2143 Creative Writing II, 3 cr.
+ENG 2143 - Creative Writing II

 This course is a continuation of reading and writing poetry, short fiction, creative nonfiction, and/or drama.
 Students refine skills learned in ENG 2133 by writing complete poems, short stories, and/or one-act plays.
 This course is the last creative writing course students can take for credit.

-Prerequisite: ENG 2133 or its equivalent.
-3 hours lecture.
+Prerequisite: ENG 2133 or its equivalent

-ENG 2153 Traditional Grammar, 3 cr.
+ENG 2153 - Traditional Grammar

 This course focuses on the basic elements of English grammar and mechanics.
-Beginning with parts of speech, it covers sentence patterns, pronouns, troublesome verbs, spelling, subject-verb agreement, diction, punctuation, and mechanics: all aspects of traditional grammar that writers including elementary teachers introducing language skills to children may encounter.
+Beginning with parts of speech, it covers sentence patterns, pronouns, troublesome verbs, subject-verb agreement, spelling, diction, punctuation, and mechanics: all aspects of traditional grammar that writers - including elementary teachers introducing language skills to children may encounter.

-Prerequisite: ENG 1113.
-3 hours lecture
+Prerequisite: ENG 1113 Corequisite: None

-ENG 2223 American Literature I, 3
+ENG 2223 - American Literature I

 This course surveys representative prose and poetry of the United States from its beginnings to the Civil War.
-Prerequisite: ENG 1113 and ENG 1123.
-3 hours lecture.

-ENG 2233 American Literature II, 3
+ENG 2233 - American Literature II

 This course surveys representative prose and poetry of the United States from the Civil War to the present.
-Prerequisite: ENG 1113 and ENG 1123.
-3 hours lecture.

-ENG 2323 British Literature I, 3 cr.
+ENG 2323 - British Literature I

 This course surveys British Literature from the Anglo-Saxon Period through the Restoration and the Eighteenth Century.
-Prerequisite: ENG 1113 and ENG 1123.
-3 hours lecture.

-ENG 2333 British Literature II, 3 cr.
+ENG 2333 - British Literature II

 This course surveys British Literature from the Romantic Period to the present.
-Prerequisite: ENG 1113 and ENG 1123.
-3 hours lecture.

-ENG 2423 World Literature I, 3 cr.
+ENG 2423 - World Literature I

 This course surveys texts representative of global and historical diversity from the ancient world through the early modern world.
-Prerequisite: ENG 1113 and ENG 1123.
-3 hours lecture.

-ENG 2433 World Literature II, 3 cr.
+ENG 2433 - World Literature II

 This course surveys texts representative of global and historical diversity from the Enlightenment Period to the present.
-Prerequisite: ENG 1113 and ENG 1123.
-3 hours lecture.